 My Aunt Alice’s old friend Betty Palmer, who was baking pies well into her 80s, gave us this recipe for Rhubarb Custard Pie.
-It’s not all that attractive, but it’s easy to make and very tasty.
+It’s not all that attractive, but very tasty and easy to make.

 It’s May and spring has finally arrived!
 One of the first signs that it’s really spring is when fresh rhubarb shows up at the grocery stores and farm stands.
 Looking like overgrown, red-coated celery, rhubarb makes a wonderful pie.